Optical Power Meter Kits

 The power meter consoles and sensors in these kits can also be purchased individually.
 Additionally, Thorlabs offers self-contained wireless power meters, designed for both handheld operation and remote control via Bluetooth or USB, and compact USB power meters, designed to be operated via software control on a PC.

-Recalibration Service
+Recalibration Services

 Click here for the complete PM100A product presentation.